 The shop owner space where his bakery stalls had reduced the monthly rent from S$2,700 to S$1,300 last October for a year.

-Now that Covid-19 restrictions have largely eased, Mr Lim said his landlord planned to raise the rent to S$2,500.
+Now that COVID-19 restrictions have largely eased, Mr Lim said his landlord planned to raise the rent to S$2,500.

 If that happens, he will close his store and operate his home bakery.